mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 This run was a much different experience to my 4600m effort, 6 weeks ago, on [September 19th](ironman2021-50weeksout).

 Right from the start, I was focused on pacing.
 Mentally, my task was to stay with posture, breathing and cadence and for the most part, that is where I was.
 These details were discussed with my coach on our weekly call; I feel it paid off.
 I had a fancy workout out programmed into my watch but I ditched that idea and took manual splits at the 200m marks.
-I did miss capturing one 200m split as I briefly was paying attention to a little girl riding her bike on the track.
+I missed capturing just one 200m split.

 ### OAK BAY
 ![An aerial shot of the track](/assets/jpg/oakbaytrack-20201031.jpeg)